Islamtrabeih/AI_StarsCounter/README.md

 git clone https://github.com/Islamtrabeih/AI_StarsCounter
 ```
 ### Runing EXEC Files
-Enter the directory where the EXEC file depending on your OS "Linux_EXEC Or WIN_EXE"
+Enter the directory where the EXEC file depending on your OS "Linux_EXEC Or WIN_EXE";
-And just double click the exec file
+And just double click the exec file.

  > For linux users please don't forget to `chmod` of the file